-&lt;sup>17 See generally Def.
-Indus.
-Initiative on Bus.
-Ethics & Conduct, supra note 12.
+16 See generally Def.
+INDUS.
+INITIATIVE ON BUS.
+ETHICS & CONDUCT, supra note 12.

-compliance burdens for contractors and monitoring costs for agencies.
-To address this concern, the Conference has focused on the most significant ethical risks that arise in government contracts as well as the activities most likely to implicate those risks.
-Specifically, the Conference has identified contractor employees' personal conflicts of interest and use of non-public information as two areas calling for greater measures to prevent misconduct.
+17 REPORT OF THE ACQUISITION ADVISORY PANEL 418 (Jan.
+2007).
+Various agencies have extended certain aspects of the ethics standards applicable to government employees to contractor employees, see, e.g., 12 C.F.R. § 366.0 et seq.
+(FDIC contractor regulations), and their decision to do so has not necessarily created excessive compliance or monitoring costs.
+Nevertheless, extending all government employee ethics rules to all contractor employees concern, the Conference has focused on the most significant ethical risks that arise in government contracts as well as the activities most likely to implicate those risks.
+Specifically, the Conference has identified contractor employees personal conflicts of interest and use of non-public information as two areas calling for greater measures to prevent misconduct.
 Of course, those are not necessarily the only risks in the current system, and individual agencies have chosen or may hereafter choose to impose ethics requirements in other areas as well.
 The Conference, however, believes those two identified areas warrant more comprehensive measures to prevent misconduct.
 The Conference believes those two identified areas call for ethics standards, although agencies should be mindful of risks requiring more particularized treatment that may be present in their specific contexts.